-Escalations allow users to receive a notification that a check has stayed down longer than a designated period of time (from one minute up to several days).
-You can choose Escalations from the check screen to designate the amount of time that must pass and who will be notified.
+Escalations allow users to receive a notification that a check has stayed down longer than a designated period of time (from one minute up to several hours).
+You can choose the Escalations tab from the check screen to designate the amount of time that must pass and who will be notified.
 You can escalate any check with a wide range of options available as to how your escalation will work.